-For a basic unicycle that is a bit more able to take the punishment of tricks and hops, check out the Club Freestyle range.
+For a basic unicycle that is able to take the punishment of tricks and hops, check out the Club Freestyle range.
 A bit more expensive than the Concept and Reflex unicycles, the Club Freestyles have been designed for those starting to learn hops and other basic tricks.

 You should also consider where you’re going to be riding.
 If you’re planning on unicycling indoors at a gym or in a hall then you may well need a non-marking tyre.
 If a unicycle has a non-marking tyre it will be mentioned in the products description but a good rule of thumb is if the tyre is white then it’s non-marking.
 Contact us if you have any doubts.

 Freestyle Unicycles: Freestyle unicycles are generally used on flat ground.
 They are usually fitted with narrow saddles, long seat posts, relatively small wheels and a squared fork.
 The squared fork allows for one-footed tricks, as you can rest the other foot on the fork.
 This type of unicycle is often the type that jugglers will use in their street shows.
 Other freestyle unicycle tricks include idling, one-footed idling, wheel-walking, bunny hops and leg arounds.